 Perish the thought!
 In fact, I think you should declare more occasions special so you have an excuse to dress up.
 I do suggest that you be judicious when shopping for special occasion clothes.
 Treat yourself to a piece you love so much that you start looking for excuses to wear it.
 A Sheer Topper or Kimono Duster has a lot of visual impact, so you may only wear it once a month.
 Or even less.
 And that's OK.
 You need to look fancy sometimes, and having something fancy on hand is such a relief.

 I'm thinking of clothing that's not versatile, but is enduring.

 I don't necessarily mean durable clothes, though it does help if a piece doesn't fall apart at the seams in the wash.
 Classic styles are enduring - clean lines, solid colors, etc. because they're more restrained and understated than trendy clothes.
 You could wear the same Maxi Tank Dress/Kimono Jacket combo every time one of your 15 nieces and nephews gets married and you'll be in style every time.

 These pieces are still versatile.
 Depending on what you wear them with, they can be fancy or simply fabulous.
-A crushed velvet blazer worn with matching pants is a stunning special occasion look.
-But wear that blazer over jeans and a tee, and the look is everyday fabulous.
+A sparkly kimono jacket worn with pretty much anything is a stunning special occasion look.
+But wear that jacket over jeans and a tee, and the look is everyday fabulous.

 Make Any Occasion Special